Revolut vs Mettle Business: Which Is Better? - Business Expert

 For payment infrastructure, Revolut offers a published API for programmatic supplier payments, batch processing and ledger sync.
 Mettle doesn’t offer a public business API.

-You get crypto access at Revolut Business on paid tiers — no equivalent at Mettle.
-For businesses requiring crypto rails, Revolut is the only option in this matchup.
+You get crypto access at Revolut Business on paid tiers, no equivalent at Mettle.
+For businesses that need crypto rails, Revolut is the only option of the two.

 Revolut vs Mettle International Payments